Lesson 1.19: Debugging with GDB

-The purpose of this lesson is to teach how to debug your K interpreter using the K-language support provided in GDB.
+The purpose of this lesson is to teach how to debug your K interpreter using the K-language support provided in GDB or LLDB.

 Caveats